Benefits of Blockchain in Enterprise DAM

 Step 1: Implement Foundation Technologies

-It’s important to centralize your existing assets, establish rights managements for taxonomy, and invest in audits and data quality initiatives.
+It’s important to centralize your existing assets, establish rights management for taxonomy, and invest in audits and data quality initiatives.
 We recommend also identifying your high-value digital assets and establishing provenance for them and tagging new assets that are ingested.
 These initiatives will create a strong foundation to implement new technologies and will aid your success.

 Step 2: Analyze your Digital Asset Supply Chain (DASC)

 The digital asset supply chain can be broken down into activities and will include various participants from inside and outside of your organization.
-The nature of these activities range, therefore will become more complex as the supply chain gets closer to the consumer of the content.
+The nature of these activities ranges, therefore will become more complex as the supply chain gets closer to the consumer of the content.
 It is recommended that you start your analysis from the commissioning of the work.